 The structure of the water and sewerage industry in England and Wales dates from 1989, when the Water Act 1989 was enacted.
-As at September 2021, Ofwat recognised 11, typically large, regional companies providing water and sewerage services, six regional companies providing water services only (following some recent consolidation), nine local companies providing water or sewerage or both, 40 water supply and/or sewerage licensees offering regulated retail services to non-household customers and one infrastructure provider).
+As at July 2022, Ofwat recognised 11, typically large, regional companies providing water and sewerage services, six regional companies providing water services only (following some recent consolidation), nine local companies providing water or sewerage or both, 39 water supply and/or sewerage licensees offering regulated retail services to non-household customers and one infrastructure provider).
 The provisions of the Water Act 1989 are now contained in the consolidating Water Industry Act 1991 (the "WIA") which itself has been substantially amended by the Water Industry Act 1999, the Water Act 2003, the Flood and Water Management Act 2010, the Water Act 2014 and to a lesser extent by various other statutory provisions.
 References in this section to statutes are to the WIA, as amended, unless otherwise stated.
 The Water Act 2014 introduces a new, more liberalised market structure, vests more powers and responsibilities in Ofwat and makes several changes to water resources and environmental regulation.
 Under the Water Act 2014, the non-household retail market opened to competition in England, in April 2017.
 This new market structure provides a choice for owners of any (not just large) non-household premises to choose their provider as far as a retail service (for both water supply and sewerage) is concerned.
-These providers, or "water supply licensees", comprise not only the original 12 licensees that served large-use customers before April 2017, but also new entrants.
+These providers, or "water supply and sewerage licensees", comprise not only the original 12 licensees that served large-use customers before April 2017, but also new entrants.
+Certain eligible non-household customers can also seek to self-supply their premises.